thisweekinredacted/thisweekinredacted.github.io/_posts/2023-09-24-podcast-minus-1.markdown

 layout: post
 date: 2023-09-24
 ---
-FREE OF AUDIO ISSUES FINALLY, yet still completely unlistenable...
-Chris and Ryan refine the format of the Podcast!
-Our new opener *This week in Reddit* takes off with the top 5 upvoted posts from the netherealms followed by the top 5 most controversial posts.
 <style> td, th { border: none!important;} </style> <br>

 | **Highest Upvotes**              |               |               |               |               |